|Semester 1 Credit Value:||10|

 |Oral Presentation||60||1||M||50||Group presentation (Debate).
 Set in house.|

 Students will study current policy and legislation relating to the delivery of speech and language therapy services in the UK and synthesise it with theoretical and practical knowledge gained elsewhere in the programme.
 They will use problem solving and evidence based practice skills to formulate balanced arguments on selected topics.
-Oral presentation 1 (debate) provides opportunity for students to work together in groups to present arguments for and against a professional issue and to lead a discussion based of their peers.
-Oral Presentation 2 (seminar) provides opportunity for groups of students to work together to investigate a professional issue in detail, present information to their peers and lead discussion that analyses the information.
-Both of these assessments contribute to the development and practice of analytic skills that are then further demonstrated in the exam.
-The style of assessment and the questions set in all three parts of the assessment contribute differently to the development of the students as future health care professional.
+Oral presentation (debate) provides opportunity for students to work together in groups to present arguments for and against a professional issue and to lead a discussion of their peers.
+Individual Contributions to the Professional Issues Class Book provide opportunity for students to investigate a professional issue in depth and from the point of you of a newly qualified SLT.
+The class book will serve as a resource for students during their first few years in work.
+The style of assessment and the questions set in both parts of the assessment contribute differently to the development of the students as future health care professional.
 In addition, they provide opportunity to practice discussing issues that are likely to arise in job interviews.

 Disclaimer: The University will use all reasonable endeavours to deliver modules in accordance with the descriptions set out in this catalogue.
 Every effort has been made to ensure the accuracy of the information, however, the University reserves the right to introduce changes to the information given including the addition, withdrawal or restructuring of modules if it considers such action to be necessary.